Science graduate faqs

 What happens after the two years?

-Science Graduates will have an ongoing role with the department upon signing their letter of offer.
+Science and Planning Graduates will have an ongoing role with the department upon signing their letter of offer.

 Graduates are highly sought for their skills, networks and ability to meet challenges.
 Toward the end of your two year program your coordinator and the graduate program management team will meet with you to discuss opportunities after the program.